agbakwucharles/bands/README.md

 Deployment
     -I deployed this project with vercel

+Test
+    -I have added a couple basic test using Jest

 I have deployed this application.
 Feel free to give it a visit to try out at:
     https://bands-orpin.vercel.app/